Perspective Drawing - One Point Perspective

 Transversal lines form the nearest and furthest edges of a rectangle as it recedes from view.

-VANISHING POINTS, which we have drawn in BLUE, are dots on the eye-level where parallel lines seem to converge and disappear.
-Both illustrations on this page use a single vanishing point and demonstrate the simplest form of perspective drawing: One Point Perspective.
+Vanishing Points, which we have drawn in BLUE, are dots on the eye-level where parallel lines seem to converge and disappear.

 In one point perspective, the front and back transversal planes of the box always remain parallel to the picture plane.
 Only their scale changes as they recede into the distance.

-If you mouse over the image to view the completed illustration, you will notice that the front and back planes of our box have been left unfilled to make its construction more visible.
+If you click on the flip icon to view the completed illustration, you will notice that the front and back planes of our box have been left unfilled to make its construction more visible.